 5. Timberland PRO Men’s Titan 6in Alloy Toe Waterproof Boot

-The one thing that I like about these work boots from Timberland PRO is the fact that they are very comfortable and breathable.
+The one thing that I like about these work boots from Timberland PRO is the fact that they are very comfortable work boots to prevent foot fatigue, and are breathable enough to prevent your feet from being stinky.
 No matter how long your feet will be wearing these shoes, you will not feel any pain or discomfort on your feet.

 Compared to other waterproof work boots I reviewed above; Timberland PROs are known to be more breathable.
 Being waterproof boots, they are still hot.
 But comparatively, you’ll feel that your feet won’t become too much hot as they would be in other waterproof boots.

 The model of Timberland PRO, I reviewed, features alloy safety toe.
 An alloy toe is around 30 percent lighter than a steel toe, but the strength of an alloy toe is also lesser.
 So, you should first check the safety precautions of your workplace and find whether alloy toe waterproof work boots are allowed or not.